dart-lang/site-www/README.md

    This command generates and serves the site on a local port that's printed to your terminal.

-5. View your changes in the browser by navigating to `http://localhost:4000`.
+5. View your changes in the browser by navigating to <http://localhost:4000>.

+   > [!NOTE]
-   The port might be different if `4000` is taken.
+   > The port might be different if `4000` is taken.

-   If you need to view the generated fields, they can be found in the `_site` directory.
+   To instead view the source of generated site files, check the `_site` directory.

 6. Make your changes to the local repo.